englekk/handbook-docs/FuseJS/01 - Introduction.md

 Then, you can require using the JavaScript file name:

 ```
-var myModule = require('someJavaScriptFile.js');
+var myModule = require('/someJavaScriptFile.js');
 ```

-Not that the file name is relative to the project root directory.
-To name a file relative to the current file, prefix with "./":
+Note that prefixing the file name with a "/" means that we are looking for the file relative to the project root directory.
+To name a file relative to the current file, prefix with "./".
+By omitting the prefixes, the file name is relative to the project root, or the global module it's in.

 ```
-var someFile = require('Scripts/SomeComponent.js');
+var relativeToProjectRoot = require('/SomeComponent.js');
 var relativeFile = require('./MainView.js');
+var relativeToRootOrGlobalModule = require('SomeOtherComponent.js');
 ```

 * Note that you may omit the .js file extension in the file name if you wish